The rise of the First Amendment

 At a Turning Point USA Faith event in 2023, Kirk said, “It’s worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment to protect our other God given rights.”
 Kirk, on another occasion, when speaking about public executions, said that they should be “public, quick, and televised.”
 I, too, am a strong advocate for gun rights and often suggest that Americans with no criminal record and capable of passing a psychological background check should own a firearm.
 Kirk’s words are a self-fulfilling prophecy, if ever there was one.

-My final opinion on this issue is that racism and discrimination could have been eliminated long ago, but some white folks are comfortable letting them continue.
-Kirk’s voice was dangerous partly because of his audience, who might not have close personal relationships with minorities and could have challenged much of his rhetoric.
-Kirk wasn’t ashamed of his words, nor should anyone be criticized or negatively affected for exposing them.
-Multiculturalism debates could have helped Kirk reach a wider audience, but in a time of racial division, it wouldn’t have secured him lucrative sponsorship deals.
 Most importantly, although not confirmed, some neuroscientific research suggests that the human brain doesn’t fully mature until age 25.
-This matters because many of Kirk’s audience members may have been smart but lacked the critical thinking skills to fully understand his messages, potentially leading them astray.
+This matters because many of Kirk’s audience members may have been intelligent but lacked the critical thinking skills to understand his messages, potentially leading them astray.
 I wonder what their parents taught them about how they viewed other communities.
 As for Kirk’s older supporters, they should have known better, enjoyed his commentary, and moved on.
 Ironically, Kirk’s death mirrors that of Dr. Martin Luther King Jr., whom he criticized.
 Both were killed for their speech and the large followings they had, which probably threatened those in power.
+The motive for Kirk’s death isn’t clear.
+Still, it has triggered threats of vigilantism among his followers reminiscent of country singer Jason Aldean’s song, “Try that in a small town,” which critic Tennessee state Rep. Justin Jones argues is a “heinous song calling for racist violence.”
 Sadly, even after death, Kirk’s words continue to cause division.

 Comments